 Carmel Beach can be foggy, sometimes all day long - and that happens most often in the summer.

 Read the posted warning signs and pay attention to what they say.
 Undertow and unpredictable currents make getting into the water at Carmel Beach very dangerous.

 Stagnant water near the south end of the beach can make quite a stink.
 Blame Mother Nature.
 The smell comes from decaying vegetation in the water

 How to Get to Carmel Beach

-Carmel Beach is almost in downtown Carmel, at the end of Ocean Avenue west of CA Hwy 1.
-The main parking lot is at the end of the street, but you can also find parking spots along Scenic Rd.Continue to 6 of 6 below.
+Carmel Beach is almost in downtown Carmel, at the end of Ocean Avenue west of California Highway 1.
+The main parking lot is at the end of the street, but you can also find parking spots along Scenic Road.

 Carmel River State Beach: Why You Absolutely Need to See It

 These two beaches are well-rated by nearly everyone who goes there.
-Visitors especially like them for their gorgeous views.
-Online reviewers also talk about how soft and clean the sand is.
+Visitors especially like them for their views.
+People also talk about how soft and clean the sand is.

 Carmel River State Beach at Scenic Road is a smallish stretch of sand that straddles between the ocean and the Carmel River lagoon.
 The area is excellent for birdwatching in the adjacent lagoon, where you'll find lots of songbirds.

 Carmel River State Beach at Highway One is often called Monastery Beach or San Jose Creek Beach.
-It's a popular spot for scuba diving and easy to access - just pull off the highway, park and walk a few feet.
+It's a popular spot for scuba diving and easy to access - all you have to do is pull off the highway, park and walk a few feet.
 Because of its easy access and visual appeal from the road, it's often very busy.